CopernicaMarketingSoftware/AMQP-CPP/README.md

 interface that you pass to the AMQP-CPP library and that the library will use for IO operations.

-Intercepting this network layer is optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.
-In that case, the AMQP-CPP library takes care of doing the system calls to set up network connections and send and receive the data.
+Intercepting this network layer is however optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.
+In that case, the AMQP-CPP library does all the system calls to set up network connections and send and receive the data.

 This layered architecture makes the library extremely flexible and portable: it does not necessarily rely on operating system specific IO calls, and can be